You probably already know you should think about life insurance if you have a mortgage.

 The good news is you are covered for the amount due on your mortgage as long as you don’t increase your mortgage with a home equity loan, that is!

 …BUT it’s a very expensive option, AND you must continue to pay the same premium for the full amount of coverage as you will pay once the death benefit has been reduced over time.

 State Farm’s Mortgage Protection Life Insurance Plan

-State Farm is one of the few companies who still offers an old-fashioned Mortgage Protection Life Insurance plan.
+State Farm is one of the few companies who still offer an old-fashioned Mortgage Protection Life Insurance plan.

 For the first 5 years, the death benefit remains level and begins to decline annually as your mortgage is reduced.
 It never goes below 20% of the original benefit.